Background and request for advice

 To what extent do groups differ in the degree of access they have to housing, transport and public space in our cities, are the differences between them increasing, is that a problem, and how can it be managed?

-The advisory report is scheduled to be issued in autumn 2020.
+The advisory report will be published 1 Oktober 2020.

 Composition of the Council Committee